KnudsenMorten/ClientInspectorV2/README.md

 <br>

-#Cost - How must does it cost to store these data ?
+# Cost - How much does it cost to store these data ?
 Data from **5000** clients doing **daily** ClientInspector inventory will cost you approx **USD 100 per month**